ibm-cloud-docs/account/known-issues.md

 ## Catalog management settings don't apply to some {{site.data.keyword.IBM_notm}} products
 {: #settings-noapply}

+Some products are not affected by the following catalog visibility settings:

+- Turning off the the visibility of the {{site.data.keyword.Bluemix_notm}} catalog
+- Excluding all {{site.data.keyword.Bluemix_notm}} products from the catalog
+- Excluding all {{site.data.keyword.Bluemix_notm}} products from your private catalogs

+You can view and manage catalog visibility settings by going to **Manage > Catalogs > Settings** in the {{site.data.keyword.Bluemix_notm}} console.
+{: note}

-Turning off {{site.data.keyword.cloud_notm}} catalog visibility or excluding all {{site.data.keyword.IBM}} products from the catalog or your private catalogs doesn't apply to the following products.
-Users in your account can still create instances of them by using an API or the CLI.
+Users can still create instances of the following products by using an API or the CLI, regardless of the catalog visibility setting in the account or private catalog:

 * {{site.data.keyword.block_storage_is_short}}
 * {{site.data.keyword.vpx_full}}